Stevenalp18/Portfolio/README.md

 Welcome to my Personal Portfolio.

-This is my <a href="www.Stevenalp18.com">personal website</a> with my own personal domain and soon-to-be portfolio with my projects listed.
+This is my [personal website]("www.Stevenalp18.com") with my own personal domain and soon-to-be portfolio with my projects listed.

 I am a self taught web developer and am pursuing to become a full-time web developer within the next year or so.